mikedaltonmtl/scheduler/README.md

 ## Running the Scheduler-Api Server

 In order for the Scheduler App to run, you will also need to install and run the Scheduler-api server.
-Instruction can be found in the README.md file of the Scheduler-Api GitHub repoistory:
+Instruction can be found in the README.md file of the Scheduler-Api GitHub repoistory below:

 [scheduler-api server](https://github.com/lighthouse-labs/scheduler-api)